corneliusdavid/odug-web-hugo/content/events/2025-04/index.md

 - Installer
 ---

-Homer Jones will show the code for a custom FTP server, the client application that uses it, and the installation script to get this all set up for the end user
+Homer Jones will show the code for a custom FTP server, the client application that uses it, and the installation script to get this all set up for the end user.

 <!--more-->